dunglas/frankenphp/docs/docker.md

 COPY --from=builder /usr/local/bin/frankenphp /usr/local/bin/frankenphp
 ```

-The `builder` image provided by FrankenPHP contains a compiled version of libphp.
+The `builder` image provided by FrankenPHP contains a compiled version of `libphp`.
-[Builders images](https://hub.docker.com/r/dunglas/frankenphp/tags?name=builder) are provided for all versions of FrankenPHP and PHP, both for Alpine and Debian.
+[Builders images](https://hub.docker.com/r/dunglas/frankenphp/tags?name=builder) are provided for all versions of FrankenPHP and PHP, both for Debian and Alpine.

 > [!TIP]
 >